shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

-- Completed Seller Upgrade Page
+- Fixed some Bugs and Issues